SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

   <summary><b>Example(s)</b></summary>

 * The Core Person Vocabulary describes a class/entity Person that has an attribute/property "gender" that expects a Code as data type, coming from four possible controlled vocs: ISO, Eurostat, HL7 or SDMX.
-* Gender is a challenging topic due to the different recognition of non-binary gender, [issue #143](https://github.com/SEMICeu/SDG-sandbox/issues/143).
+* Gender is a challenging topic due to the varying recognition of non-binary gender, [issue #143](https://github.com/SEMICeu/SDG-sandbox/issues/143).

 </details>